ZecreyGaming/BlockChainWar/README.md

-# Zecrey chain Block war game
+# Chain Block War Game

-This is an example server project of zecrey chain block war.
+This is an example server project of zecrey 'Chain Block War'.

 ## Getting Started